 The BEST Summer Bridge Program is an immersion program designed to help new student athletes adapt to the college environment by learning to balance academics and sports.
 It as an effective jump-start for collegiate careers.
 The program includes daytime, evening and weekend activities.
 Full participation in all aspects of the program is required.
 Some of the significant components of the program are:

 Six Credits Toward Graduation: Student athletes take two courses.
-1) Sociology 204 (Intro to Sociology) is a Baccalaureate Core Course that fulfills the social science requirement for graduation and strengthens critical thinking, expression, and communication skills.
-2) The ALS seminar targets academic success strategies, socio/cultural awareness, and successful transition.
+1) a Baccalaureate Core Course that fulfills the social science requirement for graduation and strengthens critical thinking, expression, and communication skills.
+2) an ALS seminar that targets academic success strategies, socio/cultural awareness, and successful transition.
 In both courses, student athletes have support from professors, learning assistants, tutors, and residence hall assistants.

-Residential Experience: As part of the enriched learning experience, all BEST students live in one wing of the beautiful International Living-Learning Center (ILLC).
-In addition to resident rooms, the ILLC also houses a coffee cafe and a small food market and is conveniently located near the BEST classrooms, athletic facilities, and dining halls.
+Residential Experience: As part of the enriched learning experience, all BEST students live on the 2nd floor of Bloss Hall which is conveniently located near the BEST classrooms, athletic facilities, and dining halls.